-- Physicians conducting the medical examinations and may be called to testify on the findings and can lend credibility to a child abuse investigation even when the exam findings are determined to be normal.
+The professionals conducting the medical examinations may be called to testify on the findings and can shed light on particular aspects of a child abuse investigation even when the exam findings are determined to be normal.
 Regardless of the investigative value of the medical examination, the real value may come in being able to reassure a child that his/her body is okay.